Environmentally Sustainable Design

 The information submitted will depend on the size of your proposed development.
 Details of what you need to submit can be found in the table below

-Step 1: Application requirements
+Step 1: Application Requirements

 Determine the category of your development (small, medium or large) and identify the sustainable design-related information to submit with your planning permit application.

-Small developments
+Small

-Applicants of small scale developments (under 3 dwellings and non-residential developments under 500m2) are encouraged to consider and submit sustainable design-related information with a planning permit application to show how the development will address sustainability.
+Applicants of small-scale developments (under 3 dwellings and non-residential developments under 500m2) are encouraged to consider and submit sustainable design-related information with a planning permit application to show how the development will address sustainability.

-Medium and large developments
+Medium and large

 ESD reports are requested for medium and large developments as described: